What is Your Data Disposal Strategy?

 Data can be critical to business success, but with great power comes great responsibility:

-• Security: Data requires organizations to prioritize security and data privacy.
+- Security: Collecting and storing data requires organizations to prioritize security and data privacy.

 Businesses must show greater urgency in figuring out what data is worth keeping and what is not or face sometimes dire consequences.